wjmccann/wjmccann.github.io/_posts/2018-01-07-Kioptrix1-2-Walkthrough.md

 ![](/img/kioptrix1-2/root.png)

 The exploit runs and I confirm that I am root.
-I hunt around again in the mail folders, but there doesn't seem to be an hidden message in this VM - getting root is enough!
+I hunt around again in the mail folders, but there doesn't seem to be any hidden message in this VM - getting root is enough!